deep-entertainment/safehouse/design/Safe House - Game Design Document.md

 Marjorie and Calvin sit and eat breakfast.
 Rebeca is at the now open cupboard in the living room.
 Calvin tells her to join them, to which she reluctantly agrees to.
 She leaves the cupboard open.

 As they are eating, Marjorie tries to grill Rebeca to find out wether she tries to scare her.
-They get into an argue, Calvin gets in between and Rebeca storms off (still leaving the cupboard unlocked)
+They get into an argue, Calvin gets in between and something he says triggers something in Rebeca, so she backs off and tells him that she will go shopping and leaves (the cupboard is still open)

 After breakfast, Marjorie again takes the dishes to the kitchen.
+She wonders that the supplies seem to be fully stocked.

 In the trash she finds a make-up brush.